yourjumbly/1st-arborfield-alexa/README.md

 <h2>Lambda</h2>
 The code to fetch the scouting events runs inside AWS Lambda using NodeJS 8.10.
 You'll need to create a custom Lambda and upload the code from this repository as a zip file into your Lambda.

-Remember to change the following values in configuration.js before saving your Lambda:
+Remember to change the following values in configuration.js before saving your Lambda:</br>

 <pre><code>
 module.exports.APP_ID = "amzn1.ask.skill.&lt;your skill id here - get this from the amazon developer console&gt;";